God First and Only

-In the first chapter we said that the purpose of the 10 commandments was to expose sin and its consequences (Romans 3:19-20).
+In our previous lesson I said that the purpose of the 10 commandments was to expose sin and its consequences (Romans 3:19-20).
 Their relevance to us as Christians is that they guide us in the process of eliminating sin from our lives and this process is called sanctification.
 And so, non-Christians need the commandments to convince them of sin so they may find Christ; and Christians need the commandments to guide them towards spiritual maturity.
-In this chapter we begin the actual study of the commandments themselves.
+In this session we begin the actual study of the commandments themselves.

 - Exodus 20:1-3